 In the spring of 1910, Bob’s parents took him with them on a long trip to Italy, France, England and Scotland.
 In the spring of 1912, Bob graduated from Ridley.
 Instead of attending a university like most of his classmates, he returned to Douglas to work in the hardware store.
 He hated it.
 His father paid him little and he quarreled often with his mother.

 He took a job at a Douglas brickyard next.
 Each evening he returned covered in brick dust, washed in a bath drawn by servants, put on a tuxedo and went downstairs to eat a formal dinner with his parents.

 After five months at the brickyard he left for the Northwest, where he worked in logging camps in Oregon and Washington.
 The following year he bounced back to Wyoming for a job on a railroad construction crew.
 In the fall of 1915 he enrolled at the University of Wyoming in Laramie, completed his freshman year there, and moved to Denver the following spring.
 There he worked more jobs, and finally a better-paying job managing a lumberyard in the mining boomtown of Nederland, Colorado.

 Back in Denver one day in June 1916, Bob found himself idly watching a man called the Human Fly climb the walls of the Colorado State Capitol.
-The sounds of the drums and brass of a marching band came floating down the breeze from Broadway, a few blocks off.
+The beat and blare of the drums and brass of a marching band floated down the breeze from Broadway, a few blocks off.
 Bob followed the band, its flags waving, to a building on Champa Street.
 Fifteen minutes later, having hardly given the matter a thought, he emerged as a soldier in the Colorado National Guard.
 He had enlisted to fight Pancho Villa on the Mexican border.

 The Colorado National Guard